Many people buy goods and services over the internet or by mail order. These are all examples of distance selling.

-Businesses that normally sell by distance means will have systems in place for trading this way.
-Examples include standard letters or e-mails that they send to consumers.
+Businesses that normally sell by distance will have systems in place for trading this way.
+Examples include standard letters or emails sent to consumers.

-If you are unsure about how the law applies to the circumstances of your particular business then you should contact Trading Standards for advice.
+If you're unsure about how the law applies to the circumstances of your particular business contact us for advice.

 How Trading Standards can help